September 22, 2021

-We look forward to welcoming you back to Burbank!
+We are excited to welcome you back to Burbank!
 Our hotels, neighborhoods, restaurants, and attractions are ready when you are.
+To follow statewide requirements, we kindly ask all visitors to wear a mask when visiting our businesses and attractions indoors (regardless of their vaccination status).
 Thank you for your patience as we continue to navigate through the rapidly changing conditions in place to keep us all safe and healthy.

 What To Know Before Visiting